valentine217/coding-guideline/python.md

     loo >> insert

     dag.doc_md = __doc__
-# Leave a blank line here as EOF.
+# Leave a new blank line with no content here as the end of the file.
 ```